rustedivan/tapmap/dotplan.md

 ROAD TO FINAL

+## Layout bug
+Noticed that the app layout breaks on devices that are shaped differently than the iPhone SE.
+Something's wrong with the constraints on the MTKView or the scrollview.
+Fixed the UIView layout issue; the calculation for min zoom limit was unnecessary.
+However, there is something wrong with the Metal layer's rendering of the actual map content.
+At default zoom on iPhone 13, there is map content being clipped from the screen.
+The MTKView and the scroll view are snug, so it is a projection problem.
+Actually, it might just be scale-to-fill doing its job... yes, the iP13 is "longer."
+OK, so centering the map should do the trick, then. iPad Air is shorter than the phones, so it needs to scale up to scale-to-fill...
+Ah, but when I do that, the vertical scroll axis becomes available!
+And if I zoom in the rendering, that will clip the content horizontally without enabling the horizontal scroll axis!

+It must be the actual scroll content view that is the wrong size, then?
+That's the only thing that actually affects the scrollview.
+And what is the actuall scroll content view?
+The dummy, right?
+Yup, and that is set to the MTKView's size, not the map content.
+I'm getting somewhere.
+The dummy should have the same shape as the map (360ºx160º), scaled-to-fit.
+Scroll and scale is correct an all three shapes now; but the actual map rendering is offset.

+The dummy view must cover the entire screen, so it must be scale-to-fill, but it should also be allowed to overshoot _on one axis_.
+Alright, it's the dummy that needs to scale-to-fill!
+Finally!

 ## Instance-based POI rendering
 OK, but let's take a stab at this anyway.
 It would be nice to get everything that's renderable as instances to be so.
 I'll have to take one draw call per POI plane, _or_ bake the fade value into the per-instance uniform, and I think that's actually totally doable – and with a tiny tiny offset (based on the distance from screen center?) it might actually look a lot better.
 So, pretty much all I need to to is to add the marker position and marker size to the instance uniform block, remove the PoiPlane::PoiPlanePrimitive and let buildPlaceMarkers spit out instance uniform buffers.